clarencehwang/calvinandhobbes/README.md

 # calvinandhobbes

 #### Python script that tweets the top daily post from reddit.com/r/calvinandhobbes.
-Not yet automated.
+Work in progress - not yet automated.
 ##### https://twitter.com/hwangclarence

 Libraries used: